Skip to content

 Set up webhooks

 A webhook lets VerifyPDF call your own URL when a verification result is ready, so your system is notified instead of polling.
-Set a webhook URL per API key.
+Set an https webhook URL per API key.

 A webhook is a way for VerifyPDF to tell your system that a result is ready, instead of your system asking again and again.
 This article explains the idea and how to turn it on.